adamdbradley/foresight.js/README.md

 Notice how it binds the _foresight.reload_ method when a page change happens, this ensures all new images to the DOM are correctly loaded by foresight.
 Take a look at the [jQuery Mobile demo pages](http://foresightjs.appspot.com/demos/jquery-mobile-page-1.html) to see it in action.

-## Foresight Events
+## Foresight.js Events

-__foresight.updateComplete__: Executed after foresight rebuilds each of the image src's.
+__foresight.updateComplete__: Executed after foresight.js rebuilds each of the image src's.

-## Foresight Debugging
+## Foresight.js Debugging
 Instead of including debugging code directly in the foresight.js, an additional javascript file has been included to help developers debug.
 By using the _foresight.updateComplete_ event and populated _foresight_ properties, the _foresight-debug.js_ file prints out relevant information to help debug.
 This is particularly useful for mobile devices since it is more difficult to view source code and javascript errors.
-Below is an example on how to include the _foresight-debugger.js_ file and calling it when foresight completes:
+Below is an example on how to include the _foresight-debugger.js_ file and calling it when foresight.js completes:

     <script src="foresight-debugger.js"></script>
     <script>